watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 PCE is a controller that provides SR Policy.
 As an Active Stateful PCE, it establishes sessions with all PEs in an SR domain and manages SFCs.
 SR Policies MUST support both explicit and dynamic paths.

-For dynamic path, Constrained Shortest Path First (CSPF) considers not only SFC but also QoS.
+For dynamic path computation, the Constrained Shortest Path First (CSPF) algorithm considers not only the SFC but also QoS constraints.

-It acquires the Traffic Engineering Database (TED) of the SR domain using BGP-LS and deploys SR Policies via PCEP {{!RFC5440}} or BGP SR Policy {{!I-D.draft-ietf-idr-segment-routing-te-policy}}.
+The PCE builds a Traffic Engineering Database (TED) of the SR domain using BGP-LS and installs SR policies via PCEP {{!RFC5440}} or BGP SR Policy {{!I-D.draft-ietf-idr-segment-routing-te-policy}}.

-The BGP-LS service segment is required to calculate dynamic paths based on the state of service segments and network functions.
+To enable dynamic path calculation based on the state of service segments and Network Functions, the BGP-LS Service Segment extension {{!I-D.draft-ietf-idr-bgp-ls-sr-service-segments}} is required.

 ## Classification Rule Controller
 A Classification Rule Controller determines flows to apply specific SFC.